-Pursuant to the Rehabilitation Act of 1973 and the Americans with Disability Act of 1990, within reason, any individual with an impairment or disability who requires reasonable accommodation to attend or participate in a meeting or public hearing may request assistance, given reasonable notice, during regular business hours.
+Pursuant to the Rehabilitation Act of 1973 and the Americans with Disability Act of 1990, within reason, any individual with an impairment or disability who requires reasonable accommodation to attend or participate in a meeting or public hearing may request assistance.
+Assistance may be requested 48 hours prior to meeting, during regular business hours.

-Request assistance by contacting the respective member City:
+Request assistance by contacting the respective Member City:

-- City of Richland, Community and Development Services Office, (509)942-7580 - City of Kennewick, Community Development Office, (509)585-4432 - City of Pasco, Community and Economic Development Office, (509)545-3441
+- City of Richland, Development Services Office, (509)942-7580 - City of Kennewick, Management Services Office, (509)585-4432 - City of Pasco, Community and Economic Development Office, (509)545-3441